Sheratan095/ft_irc/Notes.md

 DONE restriction on topic

-TO DO user number limit doesn't works
+DONE user number limit doesn't works

 DONE: if a client is invited and the channel is key protected, should the invted still insert the key? now yes